MajdREK/Analysis-of-Communication-Networks-Using-Simulators-OMNET-and-NS3/README.md

 The code available in this repostry is configurable. changing the **Echo factor** and/or "EchoDelay" can and will change the behaviour of the network which can be further studied.

+**Conclusion**

+We have concluded that Ns3 gives more accurated and realistic results, and that Omnet++ is more genral purpose than Ns3.
+We also found that Omnet++ has modules, in this exact subject, that require more development and are obsolete , the exact function that we needed was control of TxBuffer size.

 **Final notes**

 This repository studied the diffrence between NS3 and Omnet++ in terms of the performace and behaviour for client server wired connection.